All Episodes

 It can't really do that.

-Now, the problem is really that they do like going up rivers.
+Now, the problem is, really, that they do like going up rivers.

-So if this volcano were to go uh sliding and half of it goes slide off, then we would find that all of the river basins all along the east coast of the United States, uh all along Britain, uh all of Europe, Africa, all of these river basins would potentially be conduits to funnel that mass of water up them, and that could travel some considerable distance.
+So if this volcano were to go sliding and half of it go slide off, then we would find that all of the river basins all along the east coast of the United States, all along Britain, all of Europe, Africa, all of these river basins would potentially be conduits to funnel that mass of water up them.

-If you've got navigable water deep enough in that river, it'll it'll travel up there as far as it possibly can.
+If you've got navigable water deep enough in that river, it'll travel up there as far as it possibly can.

-And it'll raise water up on the sides of the river, just like I was showing here, instead of hitting it in a front face, it'll just keep pushing it up on the sides of the river and can overflow and flood areas, and you get salt marshes.
+Instead of hitting it in a front face, it'll just keep pushing it up on the sides of the river and can overflow and flood areas and you get salt marshes.

-We have an area here called the ghost forest.
+We have an area here called the Ghost Forest.

-The area I live in has been hit by a major tsunami in the 1700s that that sent a tsunami all the way across the Pacific to hit Japan, and when it hit Japan, it was like a 10-foot tsunami and it was very deadly and killed lots of people because there was just no warning at all from them because it was as a result of a volcano here.
+And when it hit Japan, it was like a 10-foot tsunami, and it was very deadly and killed lots of people because there was just no warning at all from them because it was as a result of a volcano here.

-The salt water came in so far up a river area that it overtopped all of the rivers, and the salt was just laid there and it killed all these trees.
+The salt water came in so far up a river area that it overtopped all of the rivers and the salt was just laid there and it killed all these trees.

-The tsunami killed the trees, and then the salt also did it, and it's just this weird salt marsh with all these dead uh old growth cedars and and spruce, giant giant damn trees.
+And it's just this weird salt marsh with all these dead old growth cedars and spruce, giant, giant damn trees.

 So there's evidence of it going up the river 15 miles.